ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

 -  ``ERRATA_A55_778703``: This applies errata 778703 workaround to Cortex-A55
    CPU.
 This needs to be enabled only for revision r0p0 of the CPU.

+-  ``ERRATA_A55_798797``: This applies errata 798797 workaround to Cortex-A55
+   CPU.
+This needs to be enabled only for revision r0p0 of the CPU.

 For Cortex-A57, the following errata build flags are defined :

 -  ``ERRATA_A57_806969``: This applies errata 806969 workaround to Cortex-A57